-As a Nutrition Specialist here at Nutricia North America, I spend a lot of time talking to patients, parents, and healthcare professionals.
+As a Nutrition Specialist here at Nutricia North America, I spend a lot of time talking to patients, caregivers, and healthcare professionals.
 Some of the questions I receive most often are “Do Neocate products contain any ingredients derived from corn?” and “Are Neocate products safe for an individual with a corn allergy?”

 These are questions and topics you should absolutely discuss with your healthcare team.
 I’ll try to help by explaining a bit more about corn allergy, and then discuss the corn ingredients used in Neocate products.